OpenZeppelin/gsn-sample-chat_app/readme.md

 Network `development`

 Select "yes" to run a function.
-Choose the `init` function.
+Choose the `linkRelayHub()` function.
 You need to enter the address of your relay hub here.
+This tells your solidity contract where it should find the `RelayHub` you intend to use.
 You will find this at the deployment part of the docker instance.

 It should be: `0x9C57C0F1965D225951FE1B2618C92Eefd687654F`